• Home

 • In simple terms: Ireland need the vast majority of the teams ahead of them to qualify automatically for the tournament, and for as few upsets as possible to occur in the qualifying groups.
 If at least 19 teams ahead of Ireland in the Nations League standings qualify automatically, they are assured of a play-off place.

 We Global Football have calculated the probability of each team in Europe qualifying for EURO 2024.
-Ireland's chances of reaching the play-offs have decreased by almost half since the June international window, off the back of successive defeats to France and the Netherlands.
+Ireland's chances of reaching the play-offs have been destroyed since the June international window, with a disastrous qualifying group compounding things further.

 Advertisement